Departures may be possible from your regional airport - please contact us for details

 Transfer to the airport and fly back to the UK.
 (B)

-*Please note that Icelandair also fly from London Gatwick, Birmingham, Manchester, Glasgow, Aberdeen and Belfast.
+*Please note that Icelandair also fly from London Gatwick, Manchester, Glasgow, Aberdeen and Belfast.
 Other carriers fly from Luton, Stansted, Bristol and Edinburgh